turukawa/whyqd/readme.md

 Features:

-- Online reading of complete novel;
+- HTML-based presentation of complete novel;;
 - Import novel source DOCX and convert to individual HTML pages for each chapter;
-- Price novel and set which chapters can be viewed as open, login or own;
+- Price and set permissions for each chapter (as open, login or own);
 - Structure the Contents page;
 - Manage currency conversion, sales and distribution of the novel, including refunds;
 - Create one-time / time-limited download tokens for distribution;